EdulaneDotCo/Mastering-Express.js/README.md

    1. Design and implement UI components using frameworks like React or Vue.js.
    1. Connect the UI with the backend API for dynamic data rendering.
    1. Implement responsive design and user interactions.
-   1. **Real-Time Project:** Build and style the user interface for your application, integrating with the API.
+   1. **Applied Project:** Build and style the user interface for your application, integrating with the API.
 1. **Best Practices:** Follow UI/UX principles, ensure responsive design, and optimize for performance.
 1. **Practice Exercises:** Create and style UI components, and integrate with backend services.
 1. **LeetCode/HackerRank:** UI/UX design challenges.